Bar Exam and MPRE Information & Requirements

 Character & Fitness

 Please contact Associate Dean Gerry Muir for any questions or concerns regarding character and fitness for bar admission.
 For Massachusetts bar admission issues related to character and fitness, Lawyers Concerned for Lawyers is an additional helpful resource.
-Lawyers Concerned for Lawyers is a lawyer-assistance program that provides confidential assistance to attorneys, law students and judges.
-Every state has a lawyer assistance program.
+Lawyers Concerned for Lawyers provides confidential assistance to attorneys, law students and judges.
+Every state has a similar program.
 Feel free to contact the program in the state where you will be applying for bar admission.
-The complete list of lawyer assistance programs by state can be found here.
+The complete list of programs by state can be found here.

 Early Bar Examination Options

-Several states allow bar applicants to take the bar exam prior to graduating from an ABA-accredited, J.D. program if the applicants meet certain prerequisites.
-For example, Vermont provides an early examination option for students who have completed the equivalent of five (5) semesters of full-time study and who will graduate from an approved law school within six (6) months of sitting for the bar examination.
-The New York State Bar implemented the Pro Bono Scholars Program in 2014.
+Several states allow bar applicants to take the bar exam prior to graduating from an ABA-accredited, JD program if the applicants meet certain prerequisites.
+For example, Vermont provides an early examination option for students who have completed the equivalent of five (5) semesters of full-time study and who will graduate from an approved law school within seven (7) months of sitting for the bar examination.
+Maryland allows for a student’s actual graduation date to post-date the bar exam “as long as the applicant is ‘unqualifiedly eligible’ for graduation prior to the first day of the bar exam.”
+New York has the Pro Bono Scholars Program.
 Through this program, students spend their last semester of 3L year working full-time on behalf of indigent clients through an externship and have the opportunity to take the February New York bar exam.
-For more information about the New York Pro Bono Scholars Program, click here.
-For a list of other states that provide an option for early examination, please see Chart #1 of the 2018 National Conference of Bar Examiners Bar Admission Guide.
+For a list of the states that provide an option for early examination, please see Chart #1 of the National Conference of Bar Examiners Bar Admission Guide.